 While it may be more cumbersome for assets to be managed in a trust rather than just be transferred outright to family members, there are so many opportunities to provide extra protection that the aging family patriarch or matriarch may well want to consider the use of a family legacy trust for the long-term good of the family.

-Call us for updated estate and trust planning … 732-382-6070
+Call us for family asset protection planning, and estate & elder care trust planning … 732-382-6070

 Just recently someone asked me why she was being permanently surcharged on her Medicare Part B premiums.
 She had worked beyond age 65 When she stopped working, she then elected to pay for insurance continuation under COBRA.
 She started to receive her Social Security, and automatically began receiving Medicare Part A, but opted out of Medicare Part B until after her COBRA benefits ran out.
 When she applied for Part B, she learned the unhappy news that she has to pay a permanently higher Part B premium, because COBRA isn’t considered “creditable coverage” that enables a person to hold off on enrolling in Medicare without penalty.